mapsforge/mapsforge/docs/Getting-Started-Map-Writer.md

 - The plugin requires a bounding box definition, which is either included in the data or is given via the command line parameter `bbox`.
 Take note that the XML export functionality of the OSM website currently produces invalid bounding box definitions, so that the `bbox` parameter must be used in this case.
 - If you installed the plugin into the user home, please make sure that you run osmosis with exactly this user and not with another user (e.g. the root user).

 ## Plugin Installation

-- Download the [map-writer plugin](Downloads.md) and read the Osmosis [documentation](http://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#Plugin_Tasks) of how to install a plugin.
-There are several alternatives:
+- Download the writer plugin from Maven Central or Snapshots repositories and read the Osmosis [documentation](http://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#Plugin_Tasks) of how to install a plugin.
-1. Copy the downloaded plugin to $USER_HOME/.openstreetmap/osmosis/plugins (Linux) or Application Data\Openstreetmap\Osmosis\Plugins (Windows).
-1. Copy the downloaded plugin to subdirectory plugins in the current directory.
-1. Use the Osmosis parameter ‘-plugin <plugin_qualified_classname>’ to load the plugin.
-The qualified classname of the map-writer is ‘org.mapsforge.map.writer.osmosis.MapFileWriterPluginLoader’.
-- If you want to use a SNAPSHOT version of the plugin, you can build it yourself by following the instructions given in the article GettingStartedDevelopers.
-The produced plugin will be automatically copied to the Osmosis plugin directory in your home directory.
 - You may want to increase the Java heap space that may be allocated for osmosis.
 You can do so by editing the script $OSMOSIS_HOME/bin/osmosis(.bat).
 Insert a line with 'JAVACMD_OPTIONS=-Xmx800m'.
 This sets the maximum available Java heap space to 800M.
 Of course you can set this parameter to a value which ever fits best for your purpose.
 - See http://wiki.openstreetmap.org/wiki/Osmosis/Installation for further information about Osmosis usage.